AnitaNamjoon/Phase-1-project-1-challenge-week-3/README.md

 Caleb Kiprotich(Technical Mentor)
 The Technical mentoer approved of this project and gave me a go ahead for his project.
-He delightfully helped us, the students, through the content which has been used to go on with this project.
+He delightfully helped us, the students, t# Phase-1-project-1-challenge-week-3 This project is done by Claire Anita Chepkemoi as required for one to complete the first phase of Software Engineering course at Moringa School,Nairobi,Kenya.